 For whom: the guys, the gays, the girls!
 A Cartier Tank looks good on everyone

 Let’s face it, the majority of us don’t have a James Bond-esque itinerary that entails engaging in hand-to-hand combat or going scuba diving after a black tie function.
 For most, sartorial versatility is actually what determines a GADA watch; i.e. the watch’s ability to pair with outfits across a variety of dress codes.
 The Cartier Tank is equally at home peeking out from under a velvet suit at a cocktail party or holding court on a bare arm at a black tie gala as it is hanging out with jeans and a chore coat on a weekend away.
-Its eminent versatility and wide range of styles and configurations (think different metal options, case sizes, and quartz, manual, or automatic movements) means there’s a Cartier Tank for everyone.
+Its versatility and wide range of styles and configurations (think different metal options, case sizes, and quartz, manual, or automatic movements) means there’s a Cartier Tank for everyone.
 Those who want a true set-and-forget watch can opt for—gasp!—a quartz Tank, while gold and rose gold options suit those whose taste leans more classic.
 And don’t listen to those who flog the ‘bigger is better’ mentality; it doesn’t ring true for the Tank.
 Just look at Muhammad Ali.

 Price: $21,200AUD